 Tyra Patterson Gives Back

-Editor’s note: This story is part of a multi-part series focusing on Tyra Patterson’s journey to freedom and her life beyond bars.
+Editor’s note: This is the first story in a series focusing on Tyra Patterson’s journey to freedom and her life beyond bars.

 You may recognize her from the 2016 #IAmTyraPatterson campaign, but Tyra Patterson is more than just a name.
 She is a woman, a paralegal, a community outreach specialist, a youth mentor and an inspiration to never lose hope.